 Audiovisual Department: You will find in the audiovisual collection many resources for study and enjoyment.
-The AV Department provides for their use in the AV Center, in the Library Auditorium, in class-rooms and other campus facilities, and in your home or church.
+The AV Department provides for their use in the AV Center, in the Library Auditorium, in the 3rd floor Listening Room, in classrooms and other campus facilities, and in your home or church.
 Services provided for modest fees include the lending of equipment for off-campus use and the reproduction of some sound recordings on cassettes.